Lowe's Companies Inc. (LOW): A Technical Analysis - News Heater

 LOW) stock’s latest price update

-Lowe’s Companies Inc. (NYSE: LOW) has experienced a decline in its stock price by -1.07 compared to its previous closing price of 223.30.
-However, the company has seen a fall of -4.92% in its stock price over the last five trading days.
-Barron’s reported 12 hours ago that Home Depot and Lowe’s Stocks Are Downgraded Ahead of Earnings
+The stock price of Lowe’s Companies Inc. (NYSE: LOW) has jumped by 0.98 compared to previous close of 223.69.
+Despite this, the company has seen a gain of 1.16% in its stock price over the last five trading days.
+Barron’s reported on 08/08/23 that Home Depot and Lowe’s Stocks Are Downgraded Ahead of Earnings

 LOW’s Market Performance

-LOW’s stock has fallen by -4.92% in the past week, with a monthly drop of -3.58% and a quarterly rise of 8.26%.
-The volatility ratio for the week is 1.39% while the volatility levels for the last 30 days are 1.35% for Lowe’s Companies Inc. The simple moving average for the past 20 days is -4.26% for LOW’s stock, with a 6.52% simple moving average for the past 200 days.
+LOW’s stock has risen by 1.16% in the past week, with a monthly drop of -1.25% and a quarterly rise of 11.13%.
+The volatility ratio for the week is 1.65% while the volatility levels for the last 30 days are 1.38% for Lowe’s Companies Inc. The simple moving average for the past 20 days is -1.36% for LOW’s stock, with a 8.52% simple moving average for the past 200 days.

-During the last 5 trading sessions, LOW fell by -4.92%, which changed the moving average for the period of 200-days by +20.10% in comparison to the 20-day moving average, which settled at $230.30.
-In addition, Lowe’s Companies Inc. saw 10.88% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LOW rose by +1.16%, which changed the moving average for the period of 200-days by +16.53% in comparison to the 20-day moving average, which settled at $228.89.
+In addition, Lowe’s Companies Inc. saw 13.38% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading